AKUINO/JBCDIC/README.md

 ~~~~
 ### Compressed JSON Grammar:

-A complete payload is a suite of messages: compressed JSON starts as "elements" when decompressing the payload received from radio.

 ~~~~
-compressedJSON
-   element

-radioPayload
-   elements (an array of element)
+compressedJSON -- To match with a JSON statement element

+radioPayload -- A complete radio payload is a suite of messages elements -- an array of element

 elements
-   element
-   element nextelements
+   element nextelements -- negative numbers are slightly different in nextelements element

 nextelements
+   nextelement nextelements
    nextelement
-   nextelement nextelements

 element
    value